-So you doing your thing browsing the web and stumble upon the slickest font combo but you can’t identify the typeface?
-Well in this video (and article below) I show you exactly how to find those fonts…
+Well in this video (and list round-up below) I show you exactly how to find those fonts…

 Fontanello Chrome and Firefox Extension, in my opinion, is the quickest way to find out what font a webpage is using.
 You simply right click on the text, find Fontanello in the menu and pow there is the font family and some additional attributes.